tmichniewski/MiniSpark/README.md

 |----------|-------------------------------------------------------|
 |Trans     |def trans(transformer: Transformer): Function[Row, Row]|

-Please notice that here we have to stay within untyped API, as in general Spark ML works only on DataFrames.
+Please notice that here we have to stay within untyped API, as in general Spark ML works only on `DataFrame`s.

 # Part III - Composition of functions